microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

             .WithModes("Mode A")
             .WithMode(modeB, projectionB);

-        // Will ignore added modes above because the returned value is building
+        // Will not contain the modes added above because the returned value is building
         // off of the input builder
         return builder
                 .WithToggle(toggleIdentifier, projectionToggle);
     });
 ```

-The final column with only contain the base column with one toggle. **There will not be any modes associated with this column.** Even though `builder.WithModes` was called, the `ColumnBuilder` returned by the method was the supplied (empty) builder with one `WithToggle` added.
+In this example, the added column will only contain the base column with one toggle. **There will not be any modes associated with this column.** Even though `builder.WithModes` was called, the `ColumnBuilder` returned by the method was the supplied (empty) builder with one `WithToggle` added.

 Any time a new projection is associated with a variant, a `ColumnVariantDescriptor` must be used to uniquely identify the added variant amongst all variants in the column.
 The `ColumnVariantDescriptor` is created either
 * Explicitly by the table author and passed into a `ColumnBuilder` method, such as the case when calling `WithToggle`